ds54e/sv-mint/docs/plugins/parameter_names_uppercase.md

 ## Description
 - Parameters must be UpperCamelCase
-- Why: Capitalized parameters stand out from signals and locals.
+- Capitalized parameters stand out from signals and locals.
 ## Good

 ```systemverilog